KDE/kdeconnect-kde/README.md

 }
 ```

 The content of the `"body"` section is defined by each Plugin.
-Hence, only the emisor and receiver plugins of a given packet type need agree on the contents of the body.
+Hence, only the emitter and receiver plugins of a given packet type need agree on the contents of the body.

 NetworkPackets can also have binary data attached that can't be serialized to JSON.
 In this case, two new fields will be added:

 `"payloadSize"`: The size of the file, or -1 if it is a stream without known size.
 `"payloadTransferInfo"`: Another JSON object where the specific Link can add information so the Link in the remote end can establish a connection and receive the payload (eg: IP and port in a local network).
 It's up to the Link implementation to decide how to use this field.

 ## Contributing